Assassin’s Creed II (PS3) Review

 Another criticism is the parkour sequences that Ezio uses to navigate the city.
 Up and down, Ezio can climb, crawl, run, or soar.
 He can blend into the crowd, scale buildings, or jump from rooftop to rooftop with dexterous fluidity.
 This is often the game’s strongest point, but because of its automatic nature, it can also be the most frustrating.
 There will be times when your efforts to outrun guards or simply reach a destination will be thwarted by the game sticking you to walls or forcing you to climb when you wanted to jump.
 A seemingly minor issue, but with hours of gameplay ahead of you, it would be nice to have it unobstructed.

 Assassin’s Creed II improves on almost every element of its predecessor.
 Ubisoft has created a completely immersive experience that is hard to beat for the money.
-With a compelling storyline and entertaining mechanics that challenge and absorb, players will easily become addicted.
-If you are a fan of a strong story-driven game, this should be in your game collection.
+With a compelling storyline and engaging mechanics that challenge and captivate, players will quickly become hooked.
+If you are a fan of a strong, story-driven game, this should be in your game collection.
 If you have any doubts about how fun and challenging a game set in the Renaissance can be, rest assured that Assassin’s Creed II delivers one of the most imaginative and complete gaming experiences you can buy this year.

 Final Thoughts